ManiacUrgency42/writ1301.github.io/leonard.md

 - Uses **100% “drop-in” sustainable fuel** (synthetic / bio-based fuel that can run in normal-style engines).
 - Gets about **half its power from electricity** and half from the fuel-burning engine.

-That sounds like magic: *“Same crazy speed, but greener, please.”*
-Under the skin, it’s a brutal engineering puzzle.

-This page walks through the main design challenges in **plain language**:
+This page walks through the main design challenges explained in **plain English**:

 - How the **engine and electric side share power**.
 - How the car **keeps everything cool**.